 we are happy to help you, submit this Form, if your solution is not covered in this article.

-In this line of the tutorial, I’m going to show you basics on how to make your iPhone clutter-free and minimalist by keeping the applications and other settings in the array.
+In this line of the tutorial, I’m going to show you the basics of how to make your iPhone clutter-free and minimalist by keeping the applications and other settings in the array.
 Even though we have hundreds of apps and photos, however, in daily wear and tear, an average person doesn’t use more than 15 applications.
-So here are few suggestions on how to keep the iPhone minimal in 2020.
+So here are few suggestions on how to keep the iPhone minimal in 2021.

-Best Minimalist iPhone Setup for iOS 14 and iOS 13 & Earlier Users
+Best Minimalist iPhone Setup for iOS 15 & Earlier Users

 Re-Organize the Applications

 The applications are the only reason, why our iPhone gets messy and cluttered up.
 Personally, I’ve more than 100 applications on my iPhone, so you can assume how occupied the home screen will be and also how difficult to locate the app unless I use the Spotlight search to open the app.